rust-lang/surveys/surveys/2023-annual-survey/questions.md

 >
 > This question is primarily used to funnel respondents into the more specific questions about the kinds of educational activities they've been a part of.

-### If you took a public course, which one was it?
+### If you consumed learning material about Rust, which kind of material did you consume?

-Type: free text
+Type: select all that apply (optional)

+- Books (TRPL, Rust for Rustaceans, etc.)
+- Online exercises (Rustlings, Rust by Example, etc.)
+- Videos
+- Online courses, webinars
+- Other (please specify)

 > **justification**
 > Justification: getting data here seems helpful for guiding users / recommending public content.